 Ways to Create Employee Happiness & Growth Opportunities

 Keeping employees happy means providing opportunities to grow, according to a recent poll of over 10,000 employees conducted by Blind professional network.
 “Nearly 80% of employees who reported they had significant personal growth also reported they were happy in their current role” (Kim, thrillist.com).
 Mega-companies Netflix, Bloomberg, and Google rose to the top for happy employees due to growth opportunity according to the Blind survey.
+We need to find ways to create employee happiness and growth opportunities.

 In today’s economy of low unemployment, it is essential to prioritize employee happiness.
 In The Truth About Employee Engagement, author Patrick Lencioni says that being happy means wanting to feel like you matter, that you have an impact, and that you are making progress.”
 While job security and financial stability are important to job satisfaction, so are opportunities to use one’s skills and abilities.
 The bottom line is that people need to continue to grow in order to remain engaged and productive (Camille Preston, Ph.D., Forbes.com).